A daily break to celebrate our salvation in Yeshua (Jesus) and our abundant life through the Torah

 Following are my posts about the Fall Feasts.

 Although for me, the first time through the Feasts was more learning than experiencing, with each passing year, they grow in richness and revelation of Yeshua.
-In the following posts I’ve attempted to share some of those insights in the hopes that you will be encouraged to start or continue your pursuit of your own journey into intimacy with him.
+In the following posts I’ve attempted to share some of those insights in the hopes that you will be encouraged to start or continue your pursuit of your own journey into intimacy with him through these special times.

 Deuteronomy, The Book Of Love